 Websites are increasing in weight.
 The first website had an average page size of 4 KB.
 Today the average website page size is 4 MB, which actually is twice as much as just 5 years ago.

 Approximately 50 % of the content on a website is images.
-The last few years we’ve seen an increase of scripts and style sheets, but images are still the main contributor to the weight of a website.
-This underpins the importance of images optimization.
+In the last few years, we’ve seen an increase in scripts and style sheets, but images are still the main contributor to the weight of a website.
+This underpins the importance of image optimization.

 We are pushing more data through smaller connections.

-Today most of your website visitors today are mobile.
-And even though mobile networks are improving, the connection speeds globally are still far from what most people are utilizing with powerful PCs on various landline connections.
+Today, most of your website visitors today are mobile.
+And even though mobile networks are improving, the connection speeds globally are still far from what most people are utilizing with powerful computers on various landline connections.

 There are also studies that confirm that fewer images on a website will increase conversions.
-And we all know that fewer images gives faster websites, which makes visitors and search engines happier.
+And we all know that fewer images give faster websites, which makes visitors and search engines happier.